true-async/php-true-async-rfc/basic.md

 This illustrates the key idea of structured concurrency: tying the lifetime of child tasks to the scope that allocates resources.
 Both the child tasks and the resources must be cleaned up in a well-defined order.

+Waiting for all child coroutines in a `Scope` is **a dangerous operation**,
+as in the case of a **zombie coroutine**, memory and descriptor resources may be held indefinitely.
+This approach is only acceptable in scenarios where the user can cancel the operation,
+such as during the execution of **console commands**.

+In the context of web server applications, you **should not** wait on a `Scope`
+unless it is part of a **Supervisor** strategy.

 ### Error detection